ItsMeWithTheFace/docshub/docs/cscc24/cscc24_week8.md

   -- for a Turtle type, pass its internal value (a Last or Turtle) into k Turtle a >>= k = Turtle (a >>= k)
 ```

+For more information, this StackOverflow [post](https://stackoverflow.com/questions/44965/what-is-a-monad) provides a great description.